tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper.md

 At launch:
 - All binding decisions remain with the YieldLoop team
-- Multisig controls treasury and privileged actions
+- The multisig controls treasury and privileged actions
 - Advisory input does not override administrative authority

-Governors influence decisions through expertise and persuasion, not votes.
+Governors influence decisions through expertise and persuasion, not binding votes.

 ---

 ## H.10 Future Governance Expansion (Non-Binding)

-YieldLoop may, in the future, introduce:
+YieldLoop may, in the future:
-- Formal governance mechanisms
+- Introduce formal governance mechanisms
-- Voting systems
-- Delegated authority structures
+- Delegate limited authority to advisory groups
-- DAO-like components
+- Implement voting or DAO-like structures

 Any such changes:
 - Require explicit disclosure
-- Are not implied by current roles
+- Are not implied by current participation
-- May involve new contracts or frameworks
+- May involve new contracts, frameworks, and eligibility requirements

 No future governance rights are promised or guaranteed.